TaishiMatsuda/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Analysis of Kickstarter Campaigns in US

-UofT Data Analytics Boot Camp - Module 01: Performing Data Analysis on Excel
+## Objectives
+ - To analyze the historical datafor Kickstarter campaigns in US
+ - To provide Louise with keys for successful campaigns

+##